comp431fa21/HW1/README.md

 ---
 > ERROR -- domain
 ```
 The "8c8" signifies the line number of difference (8).
 The line directly underneath shows "< ERROR -- mailbox", which signifies that the leftmost compared file (as entered in the command line; expectedExampleOutputs.txt in our case) produced "ERROR -- mailbox" on line 8.
-The line below that, showing "> ERROR -- local part", means the rightmost compared file produced this output instead.
+The line below that, showing "> ERROR -- local part", means the rightmost compared file produced "ERROR -- local part" instead.

 Use these sample inputs and outputs as a starting point.
-We will test you on many more permutations than the five given!
+We will test you on many more permutations than the five given.
+And don't forget about the newline characters!